0xERR0R/blocky/README.md

     * Custom DNS resolution for certain domain names
     * Conditional forwarding to external DNS server
+    * Upstream resolvers can be defined per client group

 - **Performance** - Improves speed and performance in your network